HubRise/website/content/apps/prestashop/en/push-catalog.md

 - `name`: The name of the sku
 - `price`: The price of the sku

-For more information about skus in the HubRise catalog, see [Skus](/developers/api/catalogs#skus).
+For more information about products in HubRise catalogs, see [Products](/developers/api/catalogs#products).

 ### Options